Llewxamris/.config/README.md

 # Llewxamris' DotFiles
 Collection of my personal config files.
+Built over time, on the backs of giants, entirely out of my own needs.
+Links to influences are listed inside the files they had influenced.

 # Fonts
 Relies on the following fonts: